-Eric Sprott is the founder of SAM and is our Chief Executive Officer.
-Some of our clients have invested with us because of the personal reputation of Mr. Sprott who is committed to continuing to have an active executive and portfolio management role at SAM.
-At the same time, we believe Mr. Sprott has created a strong team at SAM.
+Eric Sprott is the founder of the company and is our Chief Executive Officer.
+Some of our clients have invested with us because of the personal reputation of Mr. Sprott who is committed to continuing to have an active executive and portfolio management role at the Corporation.
+At the same time, we believe Mr. Sprott has created a strong team at SAM LP.
 However, if Mr. Sprott retires, suffers from a long-term disability or dies, we may not be able to retain some of our existing clients or employees, which could lead to a decline in our revenues.